-Ambient air pollution is a major environmental problem, which is why EPA considers that indoor air represents a risk to public health.
-What most people don’t know is that all types of homes can deal with this issue, no matter if they are in an urban city, or in a rural town.
-So, which are the factors that can influence your living space?
-The Clean Air Act set air quality standards for some of the most common pollutants:
+Ambient air pollution is a major environmental problem and a risk to public health.
+What most people don’t realize is that all homes are affected by this issue, whether they are in an urban city or in a rural town.
+To understand the factors that can influence your living space, the Clean Air Act has set air quality standards for some of the most common pollutants:

-- Carbon monoxide is a gas that is released when furnaces and house heaters burn fossil fuels, making it hard for the human body to get the oxygen that it needs to run properly.
-Dizziness, headaches, and tiredness are the main symptoms that people who are exposed to this contaminant deal with.
-Elderly persons who have a heart condition are hospitalized more often when they live in a space that contains higher quantities of carbon monoxide.
+- Carbon monoxide is a gas that is released when furnaces and house heaters burn fossil fuels.
+The presence of carbon monoxide in the air makes it hard for the human body to get the amount of oxygen it needs to run properly.
+Dizziness, headaches, and tiredness are the main symptoms of carbon monoxide exposure.
+Elderly people who have heart conditions are hospitalized more often when they live in a space that contains high carbon monoxide levels.

-- Ozone is a pollutant that should not be confused with the protective layer in the atmosphere, as it can be found in two places.
-The harmful ozone is the one that can be found in the lower atmosphere, near the ground, and it forms as a result of nitrogen oxides interacting with volatile organic compounds.
-It can lead to a large number of health problems, including asthma attacks, sore throats, breathing difficulties and coughs.
+- Ozone is a pollutant that forms near the ground as a result of nitrogen oxides interacting with volatile organic compounds.
+It can lead to a large number of health problems, including asthma attacks, sore throats, breathing difficulties, and coughs.

-- Nitrogen dioxide is a gas that has a strong smell, and it comes from engines burning fossil fuels.
-Those who are exposed to high levels of nitrogen can suffer from pulmonary edema and acute bronchitis as they present a higher risk to get respiratory infections.
+- Nitrogen dioxide is a gas with a strong smell, and it comes from engines that burn fossil fuels.
+People who are exposed to high levels of nitrogen dioxide can suffer from pulmonary edema and acute bronchitis, and these lead to a higher risk of contracting respiratory infections.

 - Lead is a metal that can be found in many forms.
-Inside a house, lead paint represents a source of this pollutant, especially when it is peeling.
-This blue-gray metal can have a devastating impact on a child’s development, as it can lower his IQ, and affect his kidneys.
-Furthermore, adults can deal with strokes and heart attacks, and when exposed to high amounts, they can suffer brain damage.
+This blue-gray metal can have a devastating impact on a child’s development as it can lower IQ and affect the kidneys.
+Furthermore, adults are at risk of stroke, brain damage, and heart attack when exposed to high amounts of lead.

-- Particulate matter is represented by dust, tobacco smoke, asbestos, and other impurities that are small enough to enter the lungs, and cause serious problems.
+- Particulate matter is comprised of dust, tobacco smoke, asbestos, and other impurities that are small enough to enter the lungs and cause serious problems.

-- Sulfur dioxide is an odorless gas that comes from factories which produce chemicals, fuel or paper.
-It irritates people’s eyes, throats, and noses, and it can cause asthma and emphysema.
+- Sulfur dioxide is an odorless gas that comes from factories which produce chemicals, fuel, or paper.
+It irritates people’s eyes, throats, and noses, and it can cause asthma and emphysema, as well.

-Besides removing the source, the only way that people can improve their indoor air quality is to opt for an air purifier.
-Controlling exposure to air pollutants can prevent 70% of asthma cases among children and adults, and based on the fact that indoor air contains higher concentrations of impurities, taking proper measures is required.
-So, opting for an effective air purifier is the best thing to do in this type of situations.
-Here are the advantages that you can get by using such an appliance:
+Because indoor air contains a relatively higher concentration of impurities, taking proper measures to maintain clean indoor air is recommended.
+Again, opting for an effective air purifier is the best thing to do in this situation.
+Detailed here are the advantages that you can get from using such an appliance:

 It ensures a safe environment for your family

-The good news about using an air purifier is that everyone can eliminate indoor pollution and create a safe living space.
-Giving that people spend most of their time indoors, we need to reduce the factors that pose threats to our health.
-Opting for a device that can clean your air gives you access to long-term health benefits, and allows you to protect your family from serious illnesses.
+Air purifiers eliminate indoor pollution and help create a safe living space.
+Given that people spend much of their time indoors, we need to be able to reduce the elements that pose a threat to our health.
+Opting for a device that cleans the air gives you access to long-term health benefits and allows you to protect your family from serious illnesses.